Intsights/sergeant/docs/worker/methods/stop.md

-# Worker - stop
+# stop

-The `stop` method is used to stop the worker from keep running.
-The request is propogated to the supervisor, and the supervisor will never spawn a new worker instead.
-This behavior exists for situations where the worker encountered a problem without a solution.
-A proper use for this method is for example to use in combination with on_starvation.
-When a worker is starving, and there are not enough tasks to consume, the worker can be stopped intentionally to reduce the load from the queue.
-Also, if there is an external autoscaler in place, it can delete the instance because it has no more worker running.
+It is possible to stop the worker from running by using the `stop` method.
+The supervisor receives the request, and will never spawn a new worker instead.
+A worker uses this method when there is no solution to a problem.
+Using this method in conjunction with `on_starvation` is a good example of how it should be used.
+If a worker is starving and there are not enough tasks available to consume, it can be intentionally stopped to reduce the load on the queue.
+By calling `stop`, all the workers under a specific supervisor will stop as well.

 ## Definition